AaronHKim/Aaron_blog/_posts/2018-02-07-gaussian-elimination.md

 A standard method for reducing matricies that can be solved easily.
-This makes sure that the lower triangle of the matrix is all set to zeros, which allows for a quick recursive iteration to solve the variables for each variable algebrically.
+This makes sure that the lower triangle of the matrix is all set to zeros, which allows for a quick recursive iteration to solve the variables for each variable algebraically.
 Gauss-Jordan performs a similar task.

 #### INITIAL PARAMETERS
 * B - the matrix we would like to reduce